-Welcome to the AR400 Series router - the optimal solution for your small or medium sized business.
+Welcome to the AR700 Series router - the optimal solution for your business.

 This guide introduces your new router and will guide you through the most common uses and applications.
 Getting started will not take long-many applications are set up in just a few minutes.
 If you have any questions about the router, contact your authorised distributor or reseller.